Astrophysics Wrapped 2025: Year-in-Review of Every Astrophysics arXiv Paper from 2025: Results and Discussion

 \subsection{Telescopes, Instruments and Observations}

 In this section, we present some statistics on which telescopes and instruments we relied on the most during 2025 as well as the most studied astronomical objects.
-This analysis, as is the case with most of the sections in this paper, is based on matching names from an extensive list of 40 past, present and future telescopes to those appearing in the title and abstract of a paper.
-While this is not the most robust way, it is the best approach available to us.
+This analysis, as is the case with most of the sections in this paper, is based on matching names from an extensive list of 60 past, present and future telescopes to those appearing in the title and abstract of a paper.
 We ensure to account for telescope instrument names as well as short forms, to make the string matching catch all possible appearances of telescopes.
 For papers that mention multiple telescopes, we count all telescopes equally.
-Unsurprisingly, the \textbf{James Webb Space Telescope} was the most mentioned telescope this year by a decent margin, as is seen in Figure \ref{fig:telescopes}.
-The second and third most quoted are \textbf{GAIA} and the \textbf{Hubble Space Telescope (HST)}, respectively.
-We also see the \textbf{Vera C Rubin Observatory} in the top 10, despite being a more recent telescope compared to the other relatively older telescopes in the top 10.
+Unsurprisingly, the James Webb Space Telescope was the most mentioned telescope this year by a decent margin, as is seen in Figure \ref{fig:telescopes}.
+The second and third most quoted are GAIA and DESI, respectively.
+We also see the Vera C Rubin Observatory in the top 10, despite being a more recent telescope compared to the other relatively older telescopes in the top 10.
 GAIA is the only telescope that has stopped operating, but is still highly used, considering how much data is contained within the archive and the fact that we still await GAIA DR4.
-The full bar plot with all the telescopes we searched for and their respective counts is provided in the Appendix for curious readers. \\\\ For each telescope, we can calculate the four citation indices and report them in Table \ref{tab:table4}.
-The \textbf{Einstein Probe has the highest AAC, EAAC and JAC} despite not being among the most used telescopes in 2025.
-This indicates that while there are only a few papers that use data from the Einstein Probe, these papers are usually highly cited. \textbf{LIGO has the highest EJAC}, meaning that among the papers that are published in journals, LIGO papers have the highest citations per paper when self-citations are not included.
-An important trend to notice here is that not all of the top 10 most mentioned telescopes have high citation indices.
-This is likely due to the fact that there are a good number of low-citation papers for the more-used telescopes, thereby skewing the indices to lower values.
-The converse happens for the less-used telescopes.
-For better visual representation, we also present Table \ref{tab:table4} as a heat-map in Figure \ref{fig:telescope_heatmap}.
+The full bar plot with all the telescopes we searched for and their respective counts is provided in the Appendix for curious readers.